 Data complied by Save the Sound from 75 cleanups along the Connecticut coastline, including several involving CT Sea Grant, shows that 9,975 pounds of trash was removed from beaches, roadways and parks in 2024, keeping it out of Long Island Sound.

-The 29th season of the annual Coastal Perspectives Lecture series starts Feb.
-11 and continues every other Tuesday evening through April 22, at 7:30 p.m. at the Avery Point campus of UConn.
-All are open to the community in-person and online.
+Four lectures remain in the 29th season of the annual Coastal Perspectives Lecture series that began on Feb.
+11 will continue through April 22.
+The sessions are held every other Tuesday at 7:30 p.m. at the Avery Point campus of UConn.

 LIS resilience planning support grants available